openebs/openebs/README.md

 ## License

-OpenEBS is developed under Apache 2.0 License at the project level.
+OpenEBS is developed under Apache 2.0 license at the project level.
 Some components of the project are derived from other open source projects like Nomad, Longhorn and are distributed under their respective licenses.